- Thesis & Research

 Only students currently enrolled in the Honors College are eligible for a Differential Tuition and Emergency Grant.
 Applications must be for the current or immediately following term.
 Applications received in advance of week five of the term before the requested funding will not be reviewed until that time (e.g., week five of summer term for fall term applications).

 Grants are awarded directly to recipients' OSU student accounts.
 Receipt of grant funds may be made conditional upon completion of HC requirements or follow-up meetings regarding other university resources.
 Receipt of a second grant will require meeting with an advisor from the OSU Center for Advancing Financial Education (CAFE).
 If you have any questions, please contact the HC at [email protected] or schedule an appointment with an HC academic advisor.
-Students who are struggling with the costs associated with attendance at Oregon State University are encouraged to review the resources available through the Office of Financial Aid and Scholarships, CAFE and the Human Services Resource Center.
+Students who are struggling with the costs associated with attendance at Oregon State University are encouraged to review the resources available through the Office of Financial Aid and Scholarships, CAFE and the Basic Needs Center.

 This differential tuition funds Honors College coursework and student programming.
 We attempt to keep the differential tuition as low as possible while still maintaining a diversity of curricular and co-curricular opportunities for all students.